Contact Us for Orthopedics

 The surgery can often be performed on an outpatient basis, with the patient returning home the same day.
 Recovery includes several weeks of the shoulder being immobilized with movement slowly reintroduced, first by passive exercise, guided by a physical therapist, leading to active exercise, building arm strength and control.

-Recovery times and experiences vary from person to person, though progress often depends greatly a person’s consistency following through with recommended physical therapy and at-home exercises.
+Recovery times and experiences vary from person to person, though progress often depends greatly on a person’s consistency following through with recommended physical therapy and at-home exercises.

 Shoulder arthritis is less common than arthritis in the hip or knee, but the shoulder can be prone to several kinds of chronic joint pain.